hana-electronics/EVB-LoRaWAN-HTLRBL32L/examples/BlinkingLED/README.md

 The firmware configures some necessary peripherals, like USART1 (log purposes) and GPIOs (radio interruption, etc.).

+## SDK Version
+This example is compatible with v1.X.X

 ## Test Setup

 This section describes the basic test setup to running this application.